mkannika/clash-of-clans-flutter/README.md

 ## Features

 - **Clean Code Practices**: Follows SOLID principles, well-structured folder organization, and descriptive naming conventions for easy readability and maintenance.
-- **State Management**: Utilizes [Provider/Bloc/Riverpod] for efficient and scalable state management.
-- **Responsive UI**: Ensures smooth rendering across various screen sizes and devices using MediaQuery and flexible widgets.
 - **Reusable Components**: Includes modular and reusable widgets for consistent design and functionality.
-- **Dynamic Navigation**: Implements a robust routing system for seamless screen transitions.
-- **Theming**: Supports light and dark themes with consistent UI design.
-- **Testability**: Designed with unit and widget testing in mind for a reliable and bug-free app.

 ## Tech Stack

 - **Framework**: [Flutter](https://flutter.dev) (Dart)
-- **State Management**: Provider/Bloc/Riverpod (choose one based on your project)
-- **UI/UX Design**: Material Design components with custom styling
 - **Tools**: Android Studio, Visual Studio Code

 ## Purpose of the Project

-The purpose of this mini-project is to practice and showcase proficiency in Flutter development, focusing on creating maintainable, testable, and scalable code.
-It demonstrates how to handle both business logic and user interface effectively in a production-ready app.
+The purpose of this mini-project is to practice and showcase proficiency in Flutter development.

 ## How to Run